 Enrolment through uSis is mandatory.

 Registration Studeren à la carte and Contractonderwijs

 Minimum 80% attendance required.
-Students who do not meet this requirement will not take the exams.
+Students who do not meet this requirement will not have their assigments, presentation or paper corrected.

 Students are expected to come to class prepared and ready to participate in class discussion.
 All readings assigned for the week must be done prior to class.
 Every student is expected to contribute to class discussion through oral questions and comments every class.
 In order to facilitate class discussion, students will write a response to the weekly readings.